arpitghura/face-recognition/README.md

 ## Sample User Id and Password for Login

-> You can directly create an dummy account on the web app because th app is built upon cloud database of firebase
+> You can directly create an dummy account on the web app because the app is built upon cloud database of firebase

 Username : demoforengage